ietf-wg-ccwg/rfc5033bis/draft-scheffenegger-congress-rfc5033bis.md

 A design independently needs to track the congestion state of each path, and needs to demonstrate independent congestion control for each path being used.

-:  A concurrent transport protocol simultaneously schedules multiple flows to aggregate the capacity of multiple paths.
+A concurrent transport protocol simultaneously schedules multiple flows to aggregate the capacity of multiple paths.
 This introduces additional implications:
-Since the Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint, a design needs to be evaluated potential harm to other flows(including single path connections) that share a common bottleneck
+The Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint, therefore a design needs to evaluate the potential harm to other flows (including single path connections) that share a common bottleneck
 (or share resources that are coupled between different paths, such as an overall capacity limit).
-At the time of writing there are no IETF standards for concurrent multipath usage in the general Internet.
+At the time of writing, there are no IETF standards for concurrent multipath usage in the general Internet.

 (6)